sploders101/wslinux/readme.md

 in a few days, so they probably don't need it anyway, and wipe it all.
 This is NOT a good idea... but it's fun...

+## Security

+This project has not gone through any kind of security review yet.
+Use it at your own risk.
+If you use the CI-provided images, they include public self-signed certificates with keys that anyone can access, and therefore cannot be trusted for security.
+In theory though, if you build your own EFI image, they will be regenerated and may be secure.
+However, I offer no guarantee that this is the case.
+I am still assessing this project's usefulness as anything other than a toy, so I may never properly review it.
+Once again, use it at your own risk.

 ## Practicality

 Is it realistically practical?
 No. But could it be?
 Yeah, if you need a rescue disk in a pinch and all you have is that